harendranathvegi9/essential-tools-ebook/tools.md

 ![A separate project for work in progress](images/activecollab-backlog.png)

 >**A separate project for work in progress**\
+A separate project for work in progress
-Splitting tasks in two project helps us focus on the work at hand, separating what we’d like to work on from what really needs to be done.
+We splitted to-dos across two projects - in one we put stuff we're currently working on, and in the other what we need to do in the future.
+This helps us focus on the work at hand, separating what we’d like to work on from what really needs to be done.

 \